 Car Title Loan Laws And Regulations By State

-Title Loan Regulations & Disclosures For 2023
+Title Loan Regulations & Disclosures For 2026

 The loophole states are an unlikely grouping that consists of Louisiana, South Carolina, and Kansas.
-They’re roughly similar in that the spirit of the law was meant to prohibit or all-but-ban title loans but left gaps by which lenders can operate.
+They're roughly similar in that the spirit of the law was meant to prohibit or all-but-ban title loans, but left gaps by which lenders can operate.

-Some states don’t allow car title loans, with twenty-nine making them illegal or heavily restricted, while four have legal loopholes.
+Some states don't allow car title loans, with twenty-nine making them illegal or heavily restricted, while four have legal loopholes.
 If you live in one of the following states, you might not be able to access a title loan, and some of them may have title loan loopholes that allow some form of secured lending.
+For example, in New York, there's little to no chance of getting a title or personal loan.
+New York currently caps interest rates at 16% for all loans up to $25,000.
+This effectively limits your lending options as no lender will offer a short-term loan in that state with rates that low.

 • Alaska